Planting in the Pandemic - SUU News

 “We realize that growing gardens are a necessary part of family food resources.
 As such it makes local nurseries an essential business,” stated J&J Nursery in a statement from their website.

-Although the weather is just beginning in most of Utah, nurseries are offering cool-season crops in an effort to aid in family food production and general care as people quarantine and social distance.
+Although the warmer weather is just beginning in most of Utah, nurseries are offering cool-season crops in an effort to aid in family food production and general care as people quarantine and social distance.

 Crops such as broccoli, peas, garlic, onions, and lettuce are all good options for vegetable crops that should be planted at this time.
 Flowers that will thrive in the warming weather include dianthus, primrose, pansies, and snapdragons.